 Biscoitos / Quatro Ribeiras

 The north deserves its own reading.
-It can pay off a lot on more open days, but it remains sensitive to wind, sea conditions and the way the northern coast is behaving.
+It can be very rewarding on more open days, but it remains sensitive to wind, sea conditions, and the coastal behavior of the island’s northern side.

 WEST AND SOUTHWEST